zahidrahimoon/Redux/README.md

 ### 1. **Redux Toolkit (RTK)**

 Redux Toolkit is the official, opinionated, batteries-included toolset for efficient Redux development.
-It simplifies Redux by reducing boilerplate code and includes utilities for common use cases like store setup, reducers, and middleware configuration. ([InterviewBit][1])
+It simplifies Redux by reducing boilerplate code and includes utilities for common use cases like store setup, reducers, and middleware configuration.

 ### 2. **Store**

 The store is a centralized container that holds the entire state of the application.
-In Redux Toolkit, the `configureStore` function is used to create the store with good default settings, including built-in support for Redux DevTools and middleware like Redux Thunk. ([Verve Copilot][2])
+In Redux Toolkit, the `configureStore` function is used to create the store with good default settings, including built-in support for Redux DevTools and middleware like Redux Thunk.

 ### 3. **Slice**